hrabiapolski/Hrabiapolski/README.md

 ### I turn noise into systems.

-I'm **Hrabia** — a builder exploring the edge where artificial intelligence meets markets.
+I'm **Egor** — a builder exploring the edge where artificial intelligence meets markets.

 I create agents that research, workflows that run themselves, and tools that turn streams of data into decisions.